 The B.S.
-Nutritional Sciences, Dietetics Option provides a deep and varied education that prepares students for careers in nutrition in the role of Nutrition and Dietetics Technician, Registered.
+Nutritional Sciences, Dietetics Option provides a deep and varied education that will prepare you for a career in nutrition as a Registered Dietitian Nutritionist (RDN).

-Registration Examination: After completing the degree, including coursework and experiential learning, the graduate must pass a national examination administered by the Commission on Dietetic Registration (CDR).
-For more information regarding the examination, refer to the CDR website.
+Registration Examination: After successfully completing supervised practice hours and after January 01, 2014, also a graduate degree, students may sit for the national examination administered by the Commission on Dietetic Registration (CDR).
+For more information regarding the examination, please visit the CDR website.

-Continuing Education: The NDTR must complete continuing professional educational requirements (50 hours of continuing education every five years) to maintain registration.
-The states of Massachusetts and New Hampshire do not require licensure of the NDTR.
-Some states do require licensure, be sure to check the state in which you will be practicing.
+Continuing Education: The NDTR must complete continuing professional educational requirements (75 hours of continuing education every five years) to maintain registration.

 Visit UMass Lowell's full time undergraduate tuition and fees section.

 Additional annual fees for undergraduate Nutritional Science BS, Dietetics option students include,

 Fees for drug testing and criminal background checks are paid for by the university.
 Uniforms do not need to be purchased.

 Scholarship information will be shared by the Program Director and faculty when available.